 Court Orders on Child Support from a Parent in Jail

-The Court makes a child support order modification if it finds that the incarcerated parent does not have the assets to pay child support while they are in prison.
+The Court makes child support modifications if it finds that an incarcerated parent does not have the assets to pay child support while they are in prison.
 Modification of a child support order is not automatic, it must be filed for and evidence presented to support the modification.

 Child Support from a Parent that Gets Arrested